sanaarpk/cyber-policy-framework/gap-analysis-nist-csf-2.md

 ## 1. Why this analysis

-NIST released Cybersecurity Framework (CSF) 2.0 in February 2024 — the first major revision since the original 2014 framework.
-Northbridge's policy framework in this repository was built with NIST CSF's five original functions in mind (Identify, Protect, Detect, Respond, Recover).
+NIST released the Cybersecurity Framework (CSF) 2.0 in February 2024 — the first major revision since the original 2014 framework.
+Zodiac's policy framework in this repository was built with NIST CSF's five original functions in mind (Identify, Protect, Detect, Respond, Recover).
 This is a worked example of the kind of horizon-scanning exercise a Cyber Policy Lead would run whenever a referenced standard changes: does the current framework still meet the standard it claims to follow, and what needs updating.

 ## 2. What actually changed in CSF 2.0